kalymos/PsNee/README.md

 - Remove Disk Region Protection
 - Patch BIOS additional region features
 - A specific library for card support, to solve the fuse setting problem.
-- The mode does not take care of changing PAL <-> NTSC video output (in other words if you use a Japanese console and you put European or American games the display will not be correct)
+- The mode does not take care of changing PAL <-> NTSC video output (in other words if you use a Japanese console and you put European games, or in older European models you use American or Japanese games... the display will not be correct)

 ## Supported Playstation 1
 All US models, all European models, and the vast majority of Japanese models.